Utah Administrative Code

 (f) YIC status (ISI-1, ISI-2 or self-contained, if applicable).

-(b) These records shall clearly and accurately show for each student in a CTE class the:
+(b) the records described in Subsection (4)(a) clearly and accurately show for each student in a CTE class the:

 (i) entry date;